The Trigeminal Neuralgia Association UK exists to:

 Helplines: TNA UK will continue to develop its Telephone and Email Helpline services that receive a regular influx of queries from the general public – often those newly diagnosed – as well as HCPs seeking advice.
 The Association will aim to answer queries as soon as practically possible.

 Publications: The Association currently has 21 separate information leaflets that are sent to new members on joining and distributed at medical conferences.
 There are also 6 Fact Sheets on various subjects.
 TNA UK also issues quarterly Newsletters to members and HCPs to report on the Executive Committee’s activities, developments in treatment and updates in research.

 Membership: Current membership stands at 1,500.
 By introducing online payment facilities, this number should increase substantially and the Association aims to attract new members by other means, particularly via a publicity campaign, once the resources are in place to be able to handle this.

 Local Support Groups: The Association funds a small network of Local Support Groups (LSGs) set up by volunteer members, giving Local Support Group Leaders (LSGLs) initial guidance and continuing help to run them effectively.

 The Association will continue to look for innovative ways to educate primary healthcare professionals about TN, its diagnosis and treatments in order to overcome the all too common incidences and consequences of misdiagnosis.
 Wherever possible, the Association will ensure that medical conferences have workshops on the topic of TN with speakers knowledgeable in the field.
-If allowed to do so, the TNA UK’s stand will continue to be exhibited at the Society of British Neurological Surgeons, Association of British Neurologists, British Pain Society, British Dental Association, British Association of Oral & Maxillofacial Surgeons Annual Scientific conferences, plus meetings held by the Multiple Sclerosis Society, Primary-Care Neurology Society and University College London Hospitals Headache Masterclasses, wherever possible giving talks and presentations to HCPs when asked.
+If allowed to do so, the TNA UK’s stand will continue to be exhibited at conferences held by the major medical bodies and charities, as well as University College London Hospitals Headache Masterclasses, wherever possible giving talks and presentations to HCPs when asked.